 Am I registered to vote?

-To check if you are registered, update your address information or register to vote, use the Online Voter Registration Service or call us at 1‑800‑463‑6868.
+To check if you are registered at your current address, to update your address information or to register to vote, use the Online Voter Registration Service, visit your Elections Canada office or call us at 1-800-463-6868

 How do I register to vote?

-- Use the Online Voter Registration Service before the Tuesday before election day, 6 p.m.
+- Use the Online Voter Registration Service before October 15, 6 p.m.

-- In person at any local Elections Canada office across Canada until the Tuesday before election day, 6 p.m.
+- At any Elections Canada office across Canada before October 15, 6:00 p.m.

 Why register before the election?

 To vote in a federal election, you must be registered on the list of electors.
-You can register at the polls when you go to vote, but if you're registered before the election, you'll get a personalized voter information card in the mail automatically after the election is called.
-It tells you when, where and the ways to vote.
+You can register at the polls when you go to vote, but if you're registered before the election, you should get a voter information card in the mail by October 3.
+It tells you where and when you can vote.

 Bring your voter information card with you, along with accepted ID, to make the voting process easier.